 Cross-Site Request Forgery (CSRF)

 Are you sure that requests to your application are coming from your application?
 CSRF attacks exploit this lack of knowledge by forcing logged-in users of your site to silently open URLs that perform actions.
-In the case of a DataSift app, this could mean that attackers are using your app to force users to post unwanted tweets or follow spam accounts.
+In the case of a DataSift app, this could mean that attackers are using your app to force users to post unwanted messages or follow spam accounts.
 You can learn more about this sort of attack on PHP security expert Chris Shiflett's blog.

 The most thorough way to deal with CSRF is to include a random token in every form that's stored someplace trusted; if a form doesn't have the right token, throw an error.
 Modern web frameworks have systematic ways of handling this, and might even be doing it by default if you're lucky.
 A simple preventative step (but by no means the only step you should take) is to make any actions that create, modify, or destroy data require a POST request.